Skip to main content

 • “I find the 'RPG' aspects lacking; no real character development and no real plot.”

-• “The character designs, voice acting, animations, menu designs, music, and so forth all have that early 00s Japanese charm.”
+• “The character designs, voice acting, animations, menu designs, and music all have that early 00s Japanese charm.”

 • “There's a child-like whimsical nature encapsulated in the experience which the character designs, music, art style, and the totality of the visual helps convey.”